 As the 21st century progresses, there has been an increased focus on preserving Australia’s national heritage and historical structures.
 Owned by the RMS (Road and Maritime Services) the Bridge’s heritage value is proudly being upheld with the RMS ensuring that any changes or modifications required to service contemporary requirements are done in a manner that are respectful to the original architecture.
 In 2013, the decision was made to resurrect the original bronze lanterns in an effort to both provide effective lighting whilst also restoring the original aesthetic of the Bridge’s unique adornments.

-“First and foremost, Gerard Lighting’s challenge was to create a lighting solution that was both functional and aesthetic while maintaining the existing lighting levels,” explains Kaushal Kapadia, Business Unit Manager for Roadway & Infrastructure, Gerard Lighting.
-“The new lighting for the roadway, walkway and traffic had to be unobtrusive and hidden from view whilst the heritage lanterns needed to produce a soft glow to recreate the feel of the original bridge.
-All of this had to be accomplished without being a hindrance to traffic.”
+First and foremost Gerard Lighting’s goal was to create a lighting solution that was both functional and aesthetic while maintaining existing light levels.
+The new lighting for the roadway, walkway and traffic had to be unobtrusive and hidden from view whilst the heritage lanterns needed to produce a soft glow to recreate the heritage feel of the original bridge, all without being a hindrance to traffic.

 The lantern frame was a new replica.
 This was used to create the moulds for the new lanterns at a foundry in Western Sydney.
 Bronze was chosen as the preferred metal for its durability and because it does not require painting.
 As with the original lanterns, parts were sourced from local producers where possible.